wonjoon4git/Speech-GPT/README.md

-# Recommended Setup for Mac OS
+# Recommended Setup (for Mac OS, but very similar in Windows)

 To successfully run this app, follow these steps: